svn2github/wordpress-vip-plugins/view-all-posts-pages/readme.txt

 == Changelog ==

+= 0.6.1 =
+* Revert change in is_view_all() method made in version 0.6 as it breaks the method, rendering the plugin inoperable.

+= 0.6 =
+* Add additional rewrite rules for situations where verbose page rules are required.
+* Disable canonical redirect when print template is requested.
+* Update is_print() method to use WordPress API.
+* Correct translation string implementation.

 = 0.5 =
 * Change how post content is modified for View All display.
 Rather than using the `the_content` filter, global variables are overridden in the `the_post` action.
 Ensures that infinite loops don't result from shortcode processing and other uses of the `the_content` filter.
 Props to the WordPress.com VIP Support team (batmoo) and stevenkword.
 * Introduces the `vapp_display_link` filter to allow plugins and themes to suppress the automatic View All link on specific posts.
 Return `false` to suppress the link.
 Filter also passes post ID, plugin options, and post object.